xelad0m/vscode-jupyter-toc/README.md

 * Start typing "**Remove**"
 * Choose "**Juptyer: Remove table of contents**"
   * Notebook cell with table of contents will be removed from notebook.
 All made formatting of headers such as numbering and anchors will be removed too.

-These commands are also aviable as Editor Toolbar menu items under the overflow menu (...)

 ### 4.1.
 Some details and tips